Working with Python

 Delimiting f-strings

-You can use f-strings using the three different type of quotation marks in Python, single, double, or triple quotes.
+Use f-strings with the three different type of quotation marks in Python, single, double, or triple quotes.
 The following will all output the same:

 name = "Fred"